amacian/invertCBF/README.md

 This repository includes the implementation in Python of an algorithm to retrieve the content of Counting Bloom Filters for the paper:

-P. Reviriego, A. Sánchez-Macián, S. Walzer, E. Merino ... , "On the Privacy of Counting Bloom Filters", under submission to IEEE ...
+P. Reviriego, A. Sánchez-Macián, S. Walzer, E. Merino, S. Liu and F. Lombardi , "On the Privacy of Counting Bloom Filters", under submission to IEEE ...

 ## Dependencies